Four Principles for Physically Interpretable World Models: Physical Interpretability Principles for World Models

-World models must bridge the gap between rich observations and physical meaning.
-This requires adapting the training strategy based on the type and quality of available supervision signals~\cite{lee2013pseudo,chen2020simple}.
-Instead of treating all supervision signals in the same way, effective world models carefully exploit supervision signals --- whether they are precise, coarse, or missing --- by selecting the most fitting training method to align with the underlying physical system.

-\textit{Multi-level supervision} tailors the loss functions and training process to the granularity of supervision signals.
+To bridge rich observations and physical meaning, world models must adapt to supervision signals of varying form and strength~\cite[]{lee2013pseudo,chen2020simple} --- from exact state labels to trajectory-level constraints and weak self-supervision.
+They must also integrate these signals based on abstraction level (e.g., exact values, intervals, or missing data) to align representations with physical systems.
+Multi-level supervision tailors the loss functions and training process to the \textit{level of abstraction} (e.g., full trajectories vs. specific state dimensions) and \textit{strength} (e.g., exact labels vs. intervals).
 For instance, physical state labels allow for the direct alignment of latent representations with real-world quantities using supervised loss.
 When such labels are unavailable, temporal consistency and smoothness of trajectories can serve as implicit regularization techniques to constrain learned representations.
 Finally, self-supervision can leverage data-driven structures to discover meaningful latent representations in entirely unsupervised settings.

-\textbf{Supervised Learning:} Direct supervision connects latent values with physical states.
-In many cases, supervision signals are introduced directly into the embeddings to capture key features from labeled data~\cite{zhuang2015supervised}.
-For example, in low-dimensional systems with position and velosity states \(s = [p, v]\), additional latent dimensions (\(z_{\text{extra}} \sim \mathcal{N}(0,1)\)) can improve reconstruction quality and stability~\cite{chen2016infogan,alemi2018fixing,rezende2014stochastic}.
+\textbf{Supervised Learning:} Strong supervision directly aligns specific latent dimensions with known physical states (e.g., positions, velocities), enabling fine-grained interpretability.
+In many cases, supervision signals are introduced directly into the embeddings to capture key features from labeled data~\cite[]{zhuang2015supervised}.
+For example, in low-dimensional systems with position and velocity states \(s = [p, v]\), additional latent dimensions (\(z_{\text{extra}} \sim \mathcal{N}(0,1)\)) can improve reconstruction quality and stability~\cite[]{chen2016infogan,alemi2018fixing,rezende2014stochastic}.

 \looseness=-1